mjbhobe/dl-pytorch/Tutorial.md

 You specify the metric that the class with minitor (typically `val_loss`) and for how many epochs it should wait (`patience`) before stopping training if the monitored metric does not improve.
 As a good practice, you should always ask this class to save the best weights (with `save_best_weights=True`).
 After training is stopped, the model's best weights are restored from this saved state.
 If you also want to see how the `EarlyStopping` class is monitoring your metric, set `verbose=True` - it is `False` by default.

-How this works: Suppose you monitor `val_loss` (with `monitor='val_loss'`) for `patience=5`, then the `EarlyStopping` class will keep a log of the `val_loss` across each epoch. `val_loss` is expected to keep decresing as epochs increase.
+How this works: Suppose you monitor `val_loss` (with `monitor='val_loss'`) for `patience=5`, then the `EarlyStopping` class will keep a log of the `val_loss` across each epoch. `val_loss` is expected to keep decreasing as epochs increase.
 But normally it goes up & down slightly.
 If it does not decrease for 5 epochs in a row (since `patience=5`), it indicates that the `val_loss` is not _improving_.
 So training is stopped at this point!

 ## Using Transfer Learning for Image Classification
 Transfer learning involves using the weights & biases of a pre-trained model for your specific task.
-Some examples of pre-trained models are VGG16, ResNet etc. Pytorch ships with a lot or pretrained models in its `torchvision.models` package - for a complete list, see [this link](https://pytorch.org/docs/stable/torchvision/models.html).
+Some examples of pre-trained models are VGG16, ResNet etc. Pytorch ships with a lot or pretrained models in its `torchvision.models` package - for a complete list, see [Torchvision models](https://pytorch.org/docs/stable/torchvision/models.html).

 In this section I am going to show you how to use the VGG16 pre-trained model for an image classification task.
 I am going to use it on a [Kaggle Fruits360 Dataset](https://www.kaggle.com/moltean/fruits/version/2), which has fruit images for 120 classes.

-For the complete code see the Jupyter Notebook ???
+For the complete code see the Jupyter Notebook [Fruits360 Classification Notebook](Pytorch - Fruits360\(Kaggle\)_CNN.ipynb)

 ### Preparing the data
 Download the dataset from this link and unzip it to any folder (e.g. `~/tmp`).
 It creates a directory structure like shown below - there are 120 sub-directories each under the `Test` and `Training` folders; the image is showing only the partial set.